Kotlin/KEEP/proposals/collection-literals.md

 }
 ```

-## "Contains" use case
+## "Contains" optimization

-Collection literals bring one more good use case:
+Collection literals bring a good use case:
 ```kotlin
 if (readlnOrNull() in ["y", "Y", "yes", "Yes", null]) {
     // ...
 }
 ```

-Since it's quite a common use case, it'd be neat if the bytecode that Kotlin generates didn't contain unnecessary collection allocations.
+Since it's quite a common use case, it'd be neat if the compiled output (bytecode, native binary, JavaScript, etc.) didn't contain unnecessary collection allocations.

-The proposal is to generate bytecode which would be equivalent to:
+The proposal is to generate an output which would be equivalent to:
 ```kotlin
 val tmp = readlnOrNull()
 if (tmp == "y" || tmp == "Y" || tmp == "yes" || tmp == "Yes" || tmp == null) {